Purchasing a home is likely the single largest expenditure that you will ever undertake.

 If your home does not yet physically exist, then a construction loan is for you.
 Many future homeowners would like to build the home of their dreams.
 And while technically not a mortgage, a construction loan paves the way to home ownership.
 Many banks, such as First Palmetto Bank, offer construction loans that are accompanied by permanent financing in a single closing.
 This means that the construction costs are disbursed as needed and will convert to a more traditional structure when the project is completed.
 This opens up a variety of options, including flexibility in financing options.

-Now that you understand the three types of mortgages a little more clearly, head on over to the Mortgage page to meet your future Mortgage Banker.
+Now that you understand the three types of mortgages a little more clearly, head on over to meet your future Mortgage Banker.
 Our Mortgage Bankers build relationships above and beyond a transaction and help you find the best product to meet your housing needs.
 They work with you every step of the way to make the process as smooth as possible and provide the kind of guidance that will help you get ahead.